khuan013/rshell/README.md

 This program will output the contents of a directory.
 If no directory is passed as an argument, it will output the `.` directory. ls accepts 3 flags
-1. -a
-    Will show hidden files.
+1. -a \nWill show hidden files.
-2. -l
-    Outputs the log of each file, including permissions, last modified and file size.
+2. -l \nOutputs the log of each file, including permissions, last modified and file size.
-3. -R
-    Will output the contents of folders within the current one recursively.
+3. -R \nWill output the contents of folders within the current one recursively.

 cp
 -----